1-vn/brave-browser/docs/source/installing-brave.rst

-Installing OneVN
+Installing Onevn
 ################

 Linux
 *****

-NOTE: If OneVN does not start and shows an error about sandboxing, you may need to enable `user namespaces
+NOTE: If Onevn does not start and shows an error about sandboxing, you may need to enable `user namespaces
 <https://superuser.com/questions/1094597/enable-user-namespaces-in-debian-kernel#1122977>`_.
 For security reasons, we do NOT recommend running with the ``--no-sandbox`` flag.
 For more info, see https://github.com/1-vn/onevn-browser/issues/1986#issuecomment-445057361.